awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.Extensions.md

 1. You can now manage all queries inside PL/pgSQL functions, whether they have parameters or not\.

 1. You can now manage queries in generic plans, whether they have parameters or not\.
-To learn more about generic plans versus custom plans, See the `PREPARE` statement in the [ PostgreSQL documentation](https://www.postgresql.org/docs/current/sql-prepare.html)\.
+To learn more about generic plans versus custom plans, see the `PREPARE` statement in the [ PostgreSQL documentation](https://www.postgresql.org/docs/current/sql-prepare.html)\.

 1. You can now use query plan management to enforce the use of specific types of aggregate methods in query plans\.